andyfischer/circa/README.md

 I will probably take another stab at building a system like this, maybe a few years from now, and I think most of this codebase will be rewritten with lessons learned.

-In the meantime I'm hacking away on a [new project](https://github.com/andyfischer/ice) which is intended to be a foundation for any future language projects.

 Thanks for following and keep coding,

 -andyf